newatoms/beta/_private/costumer-acquisition/strategy-costumer-acquisition.md

 ### Content in newsletter

-* What our company can deliver / how you can benefit from our product.
+* What do we offer, what and how can we solve your problem.
 * Costumer's role
 * Of course the freaking **90%** discount you get if you're subscribe now.
 * A 30-day money back guarantee!
 * That we're in Beta and look for test customers (that's why you get a big discount).
 * Content.supply video.

-* What do we offer, what and how can we solve your problem.

   * Some Copy: